 - Your sebaceous cyst recurs quickly after removal

-Other kinds of cysts may or may not be linked to cancer; your doctor will make a determination on a case-by-case basis.
+Other kinds of cysts may or may not be linked to cancer; your doctor will determine on a case-by-case basis.

 Consider Image-Guided for Common Skin Cancer Treatment

 If your new skin growth turns out to be a common skin cancer, you should know that you have options.
-If you’re interested in treating your cancer without the risk of the surgical scarring that comes with some practices, learn more about Image-Guided Superficial Radiotherapy (Image-Guided /SRT) today.
-When you’re ready, ask your doctor if it’s the right course for you.
+If you’re interested in treating your cancer without the risk of the surgical scarring that comes with some practices, GentleCure can help you learn more about Image-Guided Superficial Radiotherapy (Image-Guided SRT) today.